yhajjar/lightrag-session-wrapper/README.md

 ## Upload Behaviour
 - If LightRAG responds with a `track_id` but no `document_ids`, the wrapper returns `status="processing"`, includes the `track_id`, and sets `pending=true` while polling LightRAG for completion.
 - A placeholder `document_id` prefixed with `track:` is returned until indexing completes; background tasks resolve it automatically and subsequent queries/deletes prefer the resolved id.
+- Document filenames are normalized and tracked so query filtering accepts LightRAG chunk responses that reference file paths instead of document ids.